 Anneloes played a key role in various social change movements; providing legal and transformational strategies for how to leverage and unite local efforts with international frameworks through a shared Vision.
-Examples are: Le Morne UNESCO Maroon Cultural Heritage in the fight against slavery and oppression; Standing Rock and Dakota Access Pipeline; Divestment from Fossil Fuels campaigns; the Bhutan Dialogue to support healing and reconciliation for the Bhutan refugee situation; and the We Stand With Africa campaign to catalyse collective support for the famine crisis.
+Examples are: Le Morne UNESCO Maroon Cultural Heritage in the fight against slavery and oppression; Standing Rock and Dakota Access Pipeline; the Bhutan Dialogue to support healing and reconciliation for the Bhutan refugee situation; and the We Stand With Africa campaign to catalyse collective support for the famine crisis.

-Anneloes was instrumental in developing the Education for Sustainability programme when she worked as Director at ELIA-Ecological Living In Action Ltd from 2006 to 2015.
-She continues to lead this programme today from EARTHwise, which has served as a model for implementation of Education for Sustainability into the curriculum and within conventional educational systems in Mauritius.
+Anneloes developed the Education for Sustainability programme when she worked as Director at ELIA-Ecological Living In Action.
+She continues to lead this programme today from EARTHwise Centre, which has served as a model for whole-curriculum implementation of sustainability education for the transformation of conventional educational systems.

 Through her love, wisdom and insight Anneloes inspires and supports people to actualise their true potential, and work collaboratively for a world and future where all of us can flourish.
-Her clients include, amongst others, LUX Resorts & Hotels, St Regis Mauritius Ltd, the Mauritius Institute of Directors (MioD), Omnicane, the Indian Ocean Commission (IOC), UNESCO, GML Foundation, The Mauritius Commercial Bank Ltd (MCB), Investec Bank Mauritius Ltd, Beauty & Purpose Ltd, Bureau de l’Education Catholique (BEC), Loreto College Curepipe, St Mary’s College Rose-Hill, BPS Fatima College Goodlands, and Westcoast International Primary School.
+Her clients include, amongst others, LUX* Resorts & Hotels, St Regis Mauritius Ltd, the Mauritius Institute of Directors (MioD), Omnicane, the Indian Ocean Commission (IOC), UNESCO, GML Foundation, The Mauritius Commercial Bank Ltd (MCB), Investec Bank Mauritius Ltd, Beauty & Purpose Ltd, Bureau de l’Education Catholique (BEC), Loreto College Curepipe, Loreto College Quatre Bornes, St Mary’s College Rose-Hill, BPS Fatima College Goodlands, and Westcoast International Primary School.

-Anneloes is a MQA (Mauritius Qualification Authority) approved trainer in the areas of Personal Development, Leadership, and Sustainable Development and a Full Coach Member of IOCA.
-Anneloes is also a fellow and former trainer of the Mauritius Institute of Directors (MIoD) and a Fellow of the MIoD.
+Anneloes is a MQA (Mauritius Qualification Authority) approved trainer in the areas of Personal Development, Leadership, and Sustainable Development, a former trainer of the Mauritius Institute of Directors (MIoD) and a Fellow of the MIoD.
 She is also on the Board of Advisors of the Global Education Futures Forum and The Association for Tribal Heritage.

-Dr. Kurt Barnes is a senior Psychologist with extensive professional experience working with individuals and organizations from all levels of society in Mauritius and internationally.
+Dr. Kurt Barnes is a senior psychologist with extensive professional experience working with individuals and organizations from all levels of society in Mauritius and internationally.
 He is an international psycho-social expert and has worked in this capacity among migrants in Africa, providing training and consultancy to improve their living conditions and eco-psychological health.
 He carried out this work with knowledge regarding implementation of the Sustainable Development Goals (SDGs) related to these issues.
 He worked for many years as well in Europe and North America.
 He is also a Naturopathic Physician and applies this with his specialisation in psychology, psychotherapy & bio-feedback.
 His focus in consulting and coaching is in the area of communication for business management companies, as well as financial services companies.

 His rich multi-cultural background enables him to create important bridges of understanding and has made him a well sought-after adviser both in Mauritius and internationally.
 Through his advisory functions he consults on communication strategies and change processes which ultimately benefit society as a whole.
 In 1998 he acted as adviser for UNICEF and the Ministry of Women, Family and Child Development in Mauritius for the implementation of a program to prevent child abuse He was the only male adviser in this function.
 In 2004 he was Knighted in the Order of Academic Palms of the French Republic for his outstanding service.

-In his work for organizational development his methodologies and courses ensure that the individual development of the members within the organization receives equal attention to build an organizational culture of empowerment and openness to change.
+In his work for organizational development, his methodologies and courses ensure that the individual development of the members of the organization receives equal attention to build an organizational culture of empowerment and openness to change.
 His focus on working with people is always on empowerment and creating an enjoyable and creative learning and working space, which he finds both professionally and personally fulfilling.

 His clients include, amongst others, the International Organization for Migration (IOM), Shell, J Kalachand, Mauritius Union Assurance, Swan insurance, Group Mikado, Neetoo Industries, Pallagames, White sand tours, Mauritours, UNICEF, and CITCO.
 He also serves on various educational and corporate Boards as a Director.
 Kurt is a MQA (Mauritius Qualification Authority) approved trainer and fellow of the Mauritius Institute of Directors (MIoD).